 While we are known for making lace and silk bridal robes, our mulberry silk range is also popular now.
 Apart from being an all-natural fabric that offers so many benefits, with the right care, it lasts a long time.
 This allows us to eliminate fast fashion production while is better for the planet.

-We also use modal cotton, also known as the ‘better cotton’, in some of our pyjamas and slips.
-Due to its breathability, coolness and stretchability, it is suitable for long periods of wear.
+We have expanded our sleepwear collection to include modal cotton, also known as the ‘better cotton’.
+Due to its breathability, coolness and elasticity, it is suitable for long periods of wear.
 And!
 Our customers love that it is machine-washable (in the netting, of course).

 How long do you take to create a piece?

-The design till production process can typically take 2-4 weeks, mostly dependent on how fast the materials arrive.
-While COVID has made it impossible to personally source for the materials overseas, we rely on our trusted suppliers to provide us quality materials and workmanship.
+The design till production process of our silk and lace pieces typically take 2-4 weeks, mostly dependent on how fast the materials arrive.
+While COVID has made it difficult to personally source for the materials overseas, we rely on our trusted suppliers to provide us quality materials and workmanship.
 Also, good photos showcase the beauty of our creations.
 Sometimes we need time to get good pictures or reshoot if necessary.
 Hence this also adds to the turnaround time of a creation till it reaches the customer.

 What is your favorite collection that you've made?

 Frankly, I love everything that we put out to customers.
-I believe the brand is always an extension of our own personality and style.
-If I had to choose, it will be our iconic Mon Tresor Lace Kaftan (that we now make in numerous colours) and the mulberry silk range, because it is just so luxurious!
-Also, fan-favourite prints like Spring Fling and Sage are making a comeback this Sep, so that is very exciting.
+I believe the brand is an extension of our own personality and style.
+If I had to choose, it will be our iconic and elegant Mon Tresor Lace Kaftan (that we now make in numerous colours) and the mulberry silk range, because it is just so luxurious!
+Also, floral prints like Spring Fling and Sage are fan favourites, so we are always developing new prints to wow.

 What goes behind the every photoshoot?

 What sets us apart is we try to showcase our loungewear in a lifestyle setting.
 It can be indoors, at a café or even on the beach.
-It’s okay to have fun in our pieces, and loungewear is no longer just for home.
+We always believe in having fun, and loungewear is no longer just for home.
 A challenge we face is finding new spots to shoot, because we have been practically everywhere!
-And we try to refrain from shooting at popular spots, instead favouring obscure locations.
-Right now, we are looking for a nice bungalow with a ‘hidden garden’.
-So please DM us on Instagram if you know somewhere in mind!
+And we try to refrain from shooting at popular spots.
+Do DM us on Instagram if you know somewhere unique!

 Who are your customers?